janko/rodauth-rails/README.md

 * uniform configuration DSL (any setting can be static or dynamic)
 * consistent before/after hooks around everything
 * dedicated object encapsulating all authentication logic

+One commmon concern is the fact that, unlike most other authentication frameworks for Rails, Rodauth uses [Sequel] for database interaction instead of Active Record.
+There are good reasons for this, and to make Rodauth work smoothly alongside Active Record, rodauth-rails configures Sequel to [reuse Active Record's database connection][sequel-activerecord_connection].

 ## Upgrading